ReMVVM/ReMVVM/README.md

 **View Model Factory** - creates View Model instances

 *View Model* provided by *View Model Provider* lives as long as the context which was created for.
-For more detail please look at [MVVM library](https://github.com/dgrzeszczak/MVVM) that is a part of ReMVVM.
+For more detail please look at [MVVM library](https://github.com/dgrzeszczak/MVVM) which is a part of ReMVVM.

 # Example